fforootd/venoMS/content/Contact/_index.md

 weight = 50
 +++

 We highly appreciate your feedback and input.
-Please write to **info@venoms.ch** to bring new literature, as well as errors and inaccuracies in our database to our attention.
+Please write to **venoms@chem.uzh.ch** to bring new literature, as well as errors and inaccuracies in our database to our attention.

 Prof. Dr. Laurent Bigler
 University of Zurich